leram84/layer.Cake/README.md

 (I just wanna dark theme this thing and move on!)

 Ok, SUPER simple.
-1) Copy and paste [Default.css](https://github.com/leram84/layer.Cake/blob/master/Live/Default.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon), and then edit the 7 colors with your own hex codes.
+1) Copy and paste the contents of [Default.css](https://github.com/leram84/layer.Cake/blob/master/Live/Default.css) to your CSS box in Organizr (Settings/Edit Colors/Gear Icon), and then edit the 7 colors with your own hex codes.
 2) That's it... seriously, you're all done!
 You're probably gonna want to go eat some cake now :)

 | Pros  | Cons |